 Kelly: I miss neutral back drops!
 Also the skill to edit down a design instead of trying all different trends in one space would be nice to have back.
 Basic things that create a huge impact such as colour palettes and textures are being left behind nowadays, and I think that is such a shame because there are the foundations of brilliant design in my eyes

 Daniel: What excites me is when one colour is played against another.
 Right now I am playing around with palettes that are closely matched and yet slightly clashing - like deep burgundy and paprika.
 I wonder if Denim Drift might do the same thing with Teal or let’s play with putting Greenery next to a Canary Yellow - it might work.

 Kelly: I actually really love Greenery but only when in small doses - over doing it can ruin it!

-Is the trusty old feature wall dead in 2017?
+Is the trusty old feature wall dead?